neuronlogic/explorer-backend/README.md

 ### Project Initialization

-We are currently using a simple file server for our model visualizer.
-The backend server is initialized with Flask, and we plan to transition to using Flask for a more robust solution in the future.
+We are currently using FastAPI for our model visualizer, providing a lightweight and efficient backend.
+This allows for handling asynchronous tasks and better performance for API requests.
+While FastAPI is serving our needs at the moment, we are planning to transition to Flask in the future to implement a more robust and feature-rich solution as our project scales.

 ### Installation and Setup